Motherboard: Form factor

 Motherboards are produced in a variety of sizes and shapes called form factors, some of which are specific to individual computer manufacturers.
 However, the motherboards used in IBM-compatible systems are designed to fit various case sizes.
 As of 2024, most desktop computer motherboards use the ATX standard form factor — even those found in Macintosh and Sun computers, which have not been built from commodity components.
 A case's motherboard and power supply unit (PSU) form factor must all match, though some smaller form factor motherboards of the same family will fit larger cases.
 For example, an ATX case will usually accommodate a microATX motherboard.
 Laptop computers generally use highly integrated, miniaturized, and customized motherboards.
 This is one of the reasons that laptop computers are difficult to upgrade and expensive to repair.
 Often the failure of one laptop component requires the replacement of the entire motherboard, which is usually more expensive than a desktop motherboard.

 CPU sockets

 A CPU socket (central processing unit) or slot is an electrical component that attaches to a printed circuit board (PCB) and is designed to house a CPU (also called a microprocessor).
 It is a special type of integrated circuit socket designed for very high pin counts.
 A CPU socket provides many functions, including a physical structure to support the CPU, support for a heat sink, facilitating replacement (as well as reducing cost), and most importantly, forming an electrical interface both with the CPU and the PCB.
 CPU sockets on the motherboard can most often be found in most desktop and server computers (laptops typically use surface mount CPUs), particularly those based on the Intel x86 architecture.
-A CPU socket type and motherboard chipset must support the CPU series and speed.
+A CPU socket type and the motherboard chipset must support the CPU series and speed.